-- Sunday 24th June an open day at the Wildlife Pond, 10-12am and 2-4pm near Gid Lane, Froyle.
+- Sunday 1st July a ‘drop-in’ day at the Wildlife Pond to see what flying and flowering, 10-12am and 2-4pm near Gid Lane, Froyle.

-In March 2017 we registered as a ‘Charitable Incorporated Organisation‘ with the Charities Commission.
+Last year in March 2017 we registered as a ‘Charitable Incorporated Organisation‘ with the Charities Commission.